JorySchossau/SWCassessment/post-assessment-instructor.md

 #### What infrastructure was used for this bootcamp and were there any problems?
 ##### (presented as a matrix)
-* preloaded VM
-* self-installed python
+* Anaconda, on participant's machine
+* Canopy, on participant's machine
+* Python (other), on participant's machine
+* Git Bash, on participant's machine
+* Cygwin, on participant's machine
+* VM, on participant's machine
-* self-installed git
+* Site-provided machine
-* self-installed DB
+* Remote machine
-* self-installed iPython Notebook
-* packaged iPython Notebook

 ##### Columns:
 * Did not use
-* No Issues
+* No problems
-* Problems during install
-* Problems during lecture
+* Some problems
+* Lots of problems

 #### Please indicate for each topic how much you were able to teach relative to your goal, whether preconceived or impromptu.
 ##### (Presented as a matrix)